justinstander/pi-audio-client-lib/README.md

-pi-audio-client
+pi-audio-client-lib
 ===============

-Adobe AIR client for pi-audio-gateway server
+Adobe AIR client library for pi-audio-gateway server.
+This AIR library project will store common functionality shared between all platforms that AIR supports.